AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 #### CO<sub>2</sub> and non-CO<sub>2</sub> effects

-For assessing the sustainability of aviation climate impact, a first solution is to directly estimate the temperature increase due to aviation, and to compare it to a climate objective (via an allocation or an absolute target) which is for instance performed in {cite}`grewe2021evaluating, klower2021quantifying`.
-For this purpose, the equivalent emissions estimated using the GWP<sup>*</sup> climate metric can also be converted into temperature impacts using the TCRE coefficient (or climate models for more accurate solutions).
+For assessing the sustainability of aviation climate impact, a first solution is to directly compare the temperature increase from air transport to a climate objective (via an allocation or an absolute target) which is for instance performed in {cite}`grewe2021evaluating, klower2021quantifying`.

 Another solution is to extend the previous approach in order to maintain a methodology similar to that used for CO<sub>2</sub> emissions.
 So-called equivalent carbon budgets are then calculated.
 For this purpose, a global equivalent gross carbon budget $EGCB$ is calculated via the following equation, which has been adapted from simplified models for estimating carbon budgets described in {cite}`rogelj2019estimating`.
+The
-The value of the TCRE (Transient Climate Response to cumulative carbon Emissions) depends on climate model settings, with median estimates on the order of 0.45°C/1000GtCO<sub>2</sub>.
-The $T_{non-CO_2}$ term depends on the temperature objective considered: it is for example equal to 0.1°C for a +1.5°C target and to 0.2°C for +2°C.
+$T_{non-CO_2}$ term depends on the temperature objective considered: it is for example equal to 0.1°C for a +1.5°C target and to 0.2°C for +2°C.

 $EGCB = GCB + \frac{T_{non-CO_2}}{TCRE}$